hanuljeon95/hanuljeon95.github.io/research.markdown

 Publications
 ------------

-* Kinkar Chandra Das, Hanul Jeon and Nenad Trinajstić. **Comparison between the Wiener index and the Zagreb indices and the eccentric connec- tivity index for trees.** Discrete Applied Mathematics (2014).
+* Kinkar Chandra Das, Hanul Jeon and Nenad Trinajstić. **Comparison between the Wiener index and the Zagreb indices and the eccentric connectivity index for trees.** Discrete Applied Mathematics (2014).